monimiller/personal-site/data/blog/SOTW/My Experience in YC's Women in Startups Series.md

 - [Carolyn Mooney](https://www.linkedin.com/in/carolyn-m-mooney/) - CEO at Nextmv
 - [Danyao Wang](https://www.linkedin.com/in/danyaowang/) - Sr. Staff Engineer at Faire
 - [Shruthi Murthy](https://www.linkedin.com/in/shruthi-murthy-abb731/) - Head of Engineering at Modern Treasury
+  \

+#### A big thanks to the coordinators at YC and all the women who contributed to this awesome program.
+Y'all are rockstars.

 Thanks for reading!
 Please shoot me an email with questions, comments, or information I didn't know about yet!
 \